 - How your family history puts you at risk of certain chronic conditions that may affect your vision and hearing.

 - Why annual diagnostic screenings are a healthy habit.

 - Where they would place your current vision and hearing on a scale from poor to healthy.

 - What actions you should take to improve or maintain the clarity of both senses moving forward.

 Ready to start your overall health and wellness through better hearing?
 Not sure how to find an ear doctor in your area?
 We can help!
-Since 1949, Hearing Unlimited, Inc. has been helping people throughout Southwest Pennsylvania regain their hearing and escape the isolation that often comes with hearing loss.
-Contact us online or by phone today to schedule an appointment with us and take advantage of our services and resources!
+Since 1949, Hearing Unlimited, Inc. has been helping people throughout Southwest Pennsylvania regain their hearing and escape the isolation that often comes with hearing loss. or by phone today to schedule an appointment with us and take advantage of our !